AlexsLemonade/scpca-nf/external-instructions.md

 By default, no cell type annotation is performed.
 You can turn on cell type annotation by taking the following steps:

-1. Select appropriate reference dataset(s) to use with each method of interest
+1. Select appropriate reference dataset(s) to use with each method of interest.
-2. Prepare a `celltype_project_metafile` to provide reference dataset information for each of `SingleR` and `CellAssign` to the workflow.
+2. Prepare a `celltype_project_metafile` TSV (described below) to provide reference dataset information for each of `SingleR` and `CellAssign` to the workflow.
    You will need to provide the path/uri to this file as a workflow parameter, which you can specify either on the command line or define in your configuration file.
 3. Run the workflow with the `--perform_celltyping` flag.

-You would then run the workflow with cell type annotation from the command line as:
+You would then run the workflow with cell type annotation from the command line as, for example,

 ```sh
 nextflow run AlexsLemonade/scpca-nf \